 3) It will almost never change the outcome of an actual case

 Upon receipt of a “return receipt” signature, many will presume that the recipient is then incapable of denying receipt.
 However, this is not the case, and recipients can still argue they didn’t receive the notice or have any “actual notice” of the document.
 Despite this, courts have consistently found that the actual delivery of the notice is immaterial.

 This happened in a 1999 Georgia case that made it all the way to the Supreme Court.
-In that case, a notice was sent by certified mail with return receipt requested and signed for, but the recipient still argued that they did not get the notice and that due process was violated.
-Fortunately for the sender, the Georgia court didn’t even have to get into the nuance of whether the return signature was or was not actually the intended recipient’s signature, and that’s because the Georgia Supreme Court called the actual receipt of the notice immaterial to the compliance requirement:
+In that case, a notice was sent by certified mail with return receipt requested and signed for.
+The recipient still argued that they did not get the notice and that due process was violated.
+Fortunately for the sender, the Georgia court didn’t even have to get into the nuance of whether the return signature was or was not actually the intended recipient’s signature.
+That’s because the Georgia Supreme Court called the actual receipt of the notice immaterial to the compliance requirement:

 …this Court plainly determined that when…[a notice is] mail[ed]…correctly addressed…the actual receipt, or want of receipt,..is immaterial to the right[s].